"Come on guys, let's start brainstorming together!"

 Brainstorming allows for a diverse range of perspectives to be explored, leading to innovative solutions and creative breakthroughs.
 Additionally, incorporating visual aids, such as mind maps or grouping similar ideas on post-it notes can help to visually organize the brainstorming session and make it more efficient.
 Visual organization can help participants see connections and patterns between ideas, leading to an even more innovative and creative way of thinking.

-Good thing that there’s free online software, such as AhaSlides to make the brainstorming process interactive and stimulating.
-Word Cloud and Live Polls allow participants to actively contribute their ideas and vote on the most promising ones.
+Good thing that there's free online software, such as AhaSlides to make the brainstorming process interactive and stimulating.
+Word Clouds and Live Polls allow participants to actively contribute their ideas and vote on the most promising ones.

 Say goodbye to traditional, static brainstorming methods, and embrace a more dynamic and interactive approach with AhaSlides.